Who should Apple fans follow on Twitter? Here are the key accounts worth a look on the social network. Updated 12 June 2014

 But who else should the discerning Apple fan follow on Twitter?
 We've gathered the movers and shakers of the Apple world, together with their Twitter handles, below - from senior members of Apple's executive team to Apple analysts, experts and enthusiasts worth following.

-Phil Schiller: Apple's senior vice-president for worldwide marketing, and a major figure at Apple's press events
+Phil Schiller: Apple's senior vice-president for worldwide marketing, and a major figure at Apple's press events.
+Verified.

-Eddy Cue: Senior vice-president for internet software and services
+Eddy Cue: Senior vice-president for internet software and services.
+Verified.

 Jony Ive: probably the biggest name at Apple, particularly on this side of the Atlantic, Sir Jony is responsible for industrial design and has a hand in both software and hardware design.
 Sadly it's likely that he isn't on Twitter; the most likely possibility is @SirJonyIve, but that's unconfirmed, and not exactly rewarding to read.
 We'll add Sir Jony to the list when and if he joins the site or makes himself known.

-Peter Oppenheimer [unconfirmed]: I've seen at least one tech database point to this account as belonging to Apple's senior vice president and chief financial officer, but it has no followers and no tweets, so make of that what you will.
+Peter Oppenheimer [unconfirmed]: I've seen at least one tech database point to this account as belonging to Apple's senior vice president and chief financial officer, but it has only one follower and no tweets, so make of that what you will.
 Potentially one to keep an eye on in future, if you're interested in money stuff.

 Former Apple staff